Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Online Learning of High Dimensional Mixtures of Elliptical Distributions

 \subsection{Online EM, main assumptions}

-When the data volume is too large the EM algorithm becomes slow because of multiple data transfer between the RAM and the store of the computer.
+When the data volume is too large, EM becomes slow because of multiple data transfer between the RAM and the computer storage.
 A way to handle large volumes is to use online learning.
-Online learning refers to procedures able to deal with data acquired sequentially.
-Online variants of EM, among others, are described in \cite{Cappe2009,Maire:2017aa,Karimi:2019ab,Karimi:2019aa,Fort:2020aa,Kuhn:2020aa,Nguyen:2020ac}.
-As an archetype of such algorithms, we consider the online EM of \cite{Cappe2009} which belongs to the family of stochastic approximation algorithms (\cite{borkar2009}).
-This algorithm has been well theoretically studied and extended.
-However, it is designed only for distributions that admit a data augmentation scheme, or a latent variable formulation, yielding a complete likelihood of the exponential family form, see \eqref{eq: A1} below.
+Online learning refers to procedures dealing with data acquired sequentially.
+Online variants of EM, among others, are described in \cite{Cappe2009,Maire:2017aa,Karimi:2019ab,Karimi:2019aa,Fort:2020aa,Kuhn:2020aa,Nguyen:2020ac,Dieuleveut2023}.
+As an archetype of such algorithms, we consider the online EM of \cite{Cappe2009} which belongs to the family of stochastic approximation algorithms (\cite{borkar2009,Dieuleveut2023}).
+This algorithm has been theoretically studied and extended.
+However, it is designed only for distributions that admit a data augmentation scheme yielding a complete likelihood of the exponential family form, see \eqref{eq: A1} below.
 This case is already very broad, including {\it e.g.} Gaussian, gamma, Student distributions and mixtures of those.
 We recall the main assumptions required and the online EM iteration, based on a latent variable formulation.